Cogniac/cogniac-sdk-csharp/README.md

 	Return:				Cogniac.MediaSubjects - multi-member object.

+__GetMediaDetections(mediaId, waitCaptureId)__

+	Description:			Gets the detections associated with a media.

+	mediaId (string):		(Required) The unique ID of the media.

+	waitCaptureId (string):		(optional) The wait capture ID for the synchronous API.

+	Return:				Cogniac.MediaDetections - multi-member object.

 The following are the objects used in the SDK and their members.

 # Class: AuthorizedTenants